Kyle Walker-Peters: International career

 Born in England, Walker-Peters is of Jamaican descent.
 He was selected to take part in the 2017 FIFA U-20 World Cup by coach Paul Simpson.
-He played in five matches and the final in which he helped England to win a first World Cup since 1966.
+He played in five matches and the final in which England won.

 On 21 March 2022, Walker-Peters earned his first call-up to the senior England squad for friendlies against Switzerland and the Ivory Coast.
 Five days later, he made his senior debut in a 2–1 victory against Switzerland.